Court Actions

 Criminal Nonsupport

-Criminal nonsupport is a crime prosecuted by the district attorney or by the tribal court.
+Criminal nonsupport is a crime prosecuted by the district attorney or by tribal court.
 Child support agencies may refer cases to the district attorney.
 The parent who is owed child support may file a complaint directly with the district attorney.
 The district attorney decides whether or not to take the case, usually after talking with the child support agency.